 Vector graphics, on the other hand, are the foundation of modern design and play a key role in shaping the visual aspect of our everyday lives.
 From elegant websites to functional applications to eye-catching advertisements.

-The technical basis of vector graphics is based on the use of vectors, which are paths defined by start and end points that are connected by lines and curves.
+The technical basis of a vector image is the use of vectors - paths defined by start and end points that are connected by lines and curves.
 These paths are then filled with colour, creating flat surfaces, or left empty, defining only the outline of the object.
-Scaling a vector image does not affect its quality, as the mathematical equations that define the paths and shapes automatically adjust to the new size, keeping the lines sharp and the shapes clean.

-The differences between vector graphics and raster graphics are key to understanding their respective applications.
-Raster graphics, constructed from pixels, are well suited to representing richly detailed images, such as photographs, where subtle colour gradations and shading are essential.
-However, resolution and scaling limitations make raster graphics less flexible than vector graphics.
-In contrast, vector graphics, which are ideal for illustrations, logos and any project that requires clean lines and lossless scaling capabilities, may not be suitable for accurate representation of complex raster images.
+However, resolution and scaling limitations make raster graphics less flexible.
+In contrast, a vector image is ideal for illustrations, logos and any project that requires clean lines and lossless scaling - but may not be suitable for accurate representation of complex photographic scenes.

 Find out more: